 Zoë is a cellist, composer, performance maker and educator.
-She collaborates with a wide range of musicians and makers, working across film, theatre, galleries, installation and chamber music.
+She collaborates with a wide range of musicians and makers, working across immersive theatre, film, gallery installations and chamber music.
 Her approach is collaborative, reflective and quiet.
 Her music is exquisite, dark, haunting and tense.

 Zoë is a member of The Letter String Quartet, presenting programs of new works for strings and voices, commissioning composers to push the sonic possibilities of the string quartet.

 Zoë’s film composition credits include feature films Animals (Sundance 2019), The Infinite Man (SXSW) and Ukraine Is Not A Brothel (Venice Film Festival, Winner, ACCTA Best Documentary), co-composed with Jed Palmer.

 Zoë has scored theatre works for Back To Back Theatre’s Theatre Of Speed, Sandpit, Google Creative, Playbox Theatre, State Theatre Of South Australia, Patch Theatre, Rawcus, Restless Dance Theatre, Vitalstatistix and Drop Bear Theatre.
 Her scores have been heard around the world, from the Sydney Opera House to the National Center for The Performing Arts, Beijing.

 Zoë has co-created theatre works including Ladykillers’ Lullaby, Cake, The Pyjama Girl and Based On A True Story, Restless Dance Theatre’s Howling Like A Wolf, and Patch Theatre Company’s Emily Loves To Bounce.
 She works closely with Drop Bear Theatre & The Seam, creating highly acclaimed relational works for very young audiences including DIG, Rain, and The Boy Who Loved Tiny Things.
 Her works continue to tour nationally and internationally.